B13rg/B13rg.github.io/_drafts/2020-11-22-DMG-Cart-MBC-Analysis.md

 Given a cartridge ROM and this chart, it is very simple to find the cartridge type a game would have ran on by grabbing bytes at the right addresses.
 The cartridge header stores information like the first 16 characters of the game's title (`0x134-0x143`), cartridge type (`0x147`), region (`0x14a`), and even the nintendo logo (`0x104-0x133`).
-This is the same logo that is stored in the gameboy's boot loader, and is used to check if the cartridge is legitamant.
+This is the same logo that is stored in the Gameboy's boot loader, and is used to check if the cartridge is legitimate.
 If it is not correct, the game won't load.
 It also allowed Nintendo to have a stronger case against 3rd party companies making their own cartridges, as the nintendo logo is copyrighted.
 If you have ROMs of games, you can peek these values on the command line.